quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 The `stream_state_updated` event is emitted whenever the internal state of a QUIC stream is updated; see {{Section 3 of QUIC-TRANSPORT}}.
-Most of this can be inferred from several types of frames going over the wire, but it's much easier to have explicit signals for these state changes.
+Most of this can be inferred from several types of frames going over the wire, but it's often easier to have explicit signals for these state changes.
 The event has Base importance level.

+While QUIC stream IDs encode the type of stream, (see {{Section 2.1 of QUIC-TRANSPORT}}), the optional `stream_type` field can be used to provide a more-accessible form of the information.

+As QUIC streams (can) utilize a separate state machine for their sending and receiving sides, the `stream_side` field is used to indicate which side's state is updated in the logged event.
+In case both sides of the stream change state at the same time (for example both become `closed`), two separate events with different `stream_side` fields should be logged.

+In cases where it is useful to know which side of the connection initiated a state change (for example, closed due to either RESET_STREAM or STOP_SENDING), this can be reflected using the `trigger` field.

 ~~~ cddl
 StreamType = "unidirectional" /